 St Silas' is a lively church faithful to the Catholic tradition of the Church of England.
 We enjoy our life together and we're committed to connecting with the local community.
 Our regular worshippers include people of all ages from a range of backgrounds and cultures.

 We believe that God has called us together as a community of Christians to be faithful in worship and prayer, to become more like Jesus Christ and to help bring about the transformation of society for the better.

 We're in central London where Islington, King's Cross and Clerkenwell meet - on the corner of Penton St and Risinghill St, just north of Pentonville Road.
 Get the bus along Pentonville Rd and walk up Penton St; or take the Northern Line or bus to Angel.
-We're 5 minutes' walk from the Angel - walk through Chapel Market and you can't miss the church at the end.
+We're 5 minutes' walk from Angel tube - walk through Chapel Market and you can't miss the church at the end.

 We hope this website is helpful, but it won't tell you everything you might want to know.
-Do use the 'Contacts' list to be in touch.

 Do use the 'Contact' tab to get in touch.